missive 0.7.0

 Pass options specific to your email provider:

-// Resend: tags and scheduling
+// Resend: typed tags, scheduling, and idempotency

 let email = Email::new()